Bacmel/rl_training/README.md

-# rl_training
+# RL Training
-TP on reinforcement learning by tabular methods
+*TP on reinforcement learning by tabular methods*